genlaw/genlaw.github.io/index.md

         and a recipient of the 2022 Rising Star in Adversarial ML award.
-She was a co-chair of the NAACL 2022 conference and has been a co-organizer for numerous successful workshops, including Distributed and Private ML (DPML) at ICLR 2021, Federated Learning for NLP (FL4NLP) at ACL 2022, Private NLP at NAACL 2022 and Widening NLP at EMNLP 2021 and 2022
+She was a co-chair of the NAACL 2022 conference and has been a co-organizer for numerous successful workshops, including Distributed and Private ML (DpmL) at ICLR 2021, Federated Learning for NLP (FL4NLP) at ACL 2022, Private NLP at NAACL 2022 and Widening NLP at EMNLP 2021 and 2022
       </p>
     </figcaption>